decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 Note that displaying the domain name of the Verifier/RP helps the End-users to identify malicious Verifiers/RPs who has copied registration parameters of good Verifiers/OP and are impersonating them.

-### Authentication Response
+### Authorization Response

-Authentication Response is sent as an HTTPS POST request to the RP's endpoint indicated in `redirect_uri` in the request.
+Authorization Response is sent as an HTTPS POST request to the RP's endpoint indicated in `redirect_uri` in the request.

 Note that when this response_mode is used, the user will finish the transaction on the device with a Self-Issued OP, which is a different device than on which the user initiated a request.
 It is up to the implementations to enable further user interaction with the Verifier/RP on the device used to initiate the request.